Heroic Fantasy TTRPGs: You Think It’s About Dragons. It Isn’t.

 Why People Play Heroic Games

-That’s the appeal.
-Players who play heroic systems are buying into a particular kind of growth fantasy — not just bigger numbers, but expanding reach.
-At 1st level you clear caves.
-At 10th, you bargain with kings.
-At 20th, you reshape nations.
-For those players, watching a character grow from nothing into someone who really matters is the whole point.
+That’s what draws people in.
+Players who choose heroic systems want a specific kind of growth fantasy.
+It’s not just about getting stronger, but about having a bigger impact.
+At level 1, you clear out caves.
+By level 10, you’re negotiating with kings.
+At level 20, you might change the fate of nations.
+For these players, seeing a character rise from nothing to someone important is the whole point.

 Heroic Fantasy Systems